Sunflower Field at Dix Park

 - A picnic with food and non-alcoholic drinks

 - Camp chairs or blankets to sit a spell.
-We also have picnic tables in the shade.
+We also have picnic tables and hammocks in the shade.

 - Your camera - We love seeing your sunflower photos!
 Tag us on social media: @dixpark #DixParkSunflowers #CityOfSunflowers#DixPark ...and enjoy the beautiful blooms!

 Planning a visit to Dix Park and have questions about accessibility?
-Contact Joseph Voska, Programs and Operations Supervisor, at 919-996-6688 or firstname.lastname@example.org
+Contact Joseph Voska, Program and Operations Supervisor at 919-996-6688 or Joseph.Voska@raleighnc.gov.

 Dix Park Sunflower Facts

 - The Dix Park sunflower field is a City of Raleigh inter-departmental effort between Raleigh Water, Office of Sustainability and Parks, Recreation and Cultural Resources.

 - This has been a perfect partnership project for these departments because it not only created a stunning garden feature at the park, but also provides a safe area for people to get up close and personal with the sunflowers that the City plants each year.

 - The Dix Park Sunflower Field serves as a massive pollinator habitat for bees and other species.
 Raleigh is a member of Bee City USA and celebrates National Pollinator Week in June.

 What is Not Allowed